RacMailRO/Sql_Viewer/README.md

 ## 🎯 Project Overview

 The ERD Generator is a comprehensive, web-based Entity Relationship Diagram visualization tool that transforms database schemas into interactive, professional-grade ERD diagrams.
-Built with modern web technologies and D3.js, it provides enterprise-level features for database design, analysis, and documentation.
+Built with modern web technologies and KonvaJS, it provides enterprise-level features for database design, analysis, and documentation.

 ## 🚀 Features